 Finding an early learning centre that suits your family’s learning philosophy can often be difficult and overwhelming.
 For many parents it’s not just about taking the next available spot at a local centre, it’s making a decision which can potentially impact a young child’s life.
-One such approach to learning that is guaranteed to have a significant impact on a child is the RIE® (Resources for Infant Educarers) Philosophy.
+One such approach to learning that is guaranteed to have a significant impact on a child is the RIE® Philosophy (Resources for Infant Educarers).

 What is the RIE Philosophy?